DavidRisch/kicker/CONTRIBUTING.md

 - _js_: js files for use in the client browser
 - _page_: js files generating html on get requests
 - _src_: js files for importing in other javascript files
+- _views_: ejs template files for dynamic pages
+- _views/partials_: ejs subtemplates for usage in _views_/

 # Installation